thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 The objective of the project is to perform the classification of companies bankrupt using Deep Learning.
 The dataset is taken from [kaggle](https://www.kaggle.com/fedesoriano/company-bankruptcy-prediction) and it contains the data of some companies with a column that indicates if the company is bankrupt or not.

+This readme will explain the dataset structure, how the project works and the best network achieved so far.

 # Index

 - [Project structure](#project-structure)